 Amber Community was honoured to join a fantastic evening at Barrbunin Beek Aboriginal Gathering Place with the Ngwala Youth Gathering for a road safety session in late 2023.
 Youth, elders, parents, guardians, and community leaders were there to learn and grow.
 Ceremonial dancers set the stage, inspiring everyone.
 Artwork was created, and a delicious dinner was shared.
 A memorable night, deepening our understanding of road trauma and the importance of road safety.
 Special thanks to Karen, our lived experience volunteer, for sharing her road trauma story.
 Watch the video below.

 - Information sessions available for community groups like Rotary, Probus, and APEX

 People who have been personally impacted by road trauma play a critical role in raising awareness.

-Ninety-five per cent of our participants commit to changing the way they approach driving, and our volunteer’s stories play a huge part in that.
+- Ninety-five per cent of participants commit to changing their approach to driving after our programs